 The price advisory grade can be best explained with an example.
-We are going to compare two offered bottles with eachother (see image below).
+We are going to compare two bottles that are on offer with eachother (see image below).

 - Macallan, distillerd in 1990, 18 year old and a alcohol percentage of 43%.